Share this article

 • Create strategic business plans

 Due to the broader focus of a general business administration degree, graduates have the working knowledge to enter a variety of business environments.
+According to the National Center for Education Statistics, business administration remains one of the most popular college majors in the United States–and has been since 2012.
 However, business administration degrees often also allow for students to choose a specialization, giving them additional insights into a particular field of business, and potentially a competitive edge based on their career goals.
 Typical specializations include finance, marketing, entrepreneurship, and project management.

 Business Administration Careers